 What a Minute Means to Me: Patricia Diaz, RN

-“A minute to me, means giving my surgical patient the dignity of using a bed pan as opposed to using a mat on the bed because I can’t get to
+“A minute to me, means giving my surgical patient the dignity of using a bed pan as opposed to using a mat on the bed because I can’t get to her in time.”

 What a Minute Means to Me: Leora Stirrat, Unit Secretary

 “A minute can mean the difference between life and death in a cardiac unit.
 In a stroke unit, it can mean the difference between a brain and brain damage.
-A
+A minute can also mean the difference in that patient being in bed or being on the floor.”

 What a Minute Means to Me: Doreen Holm, CNA

 “A minute to me is priceless.
 A minute to me is listening to the sound of the alarms when a resident gets up to prevent them from falling.
-A minute
+A minute to me is to walk with a resident so that resident will be able to improve their walking…so a minute to me really goes a far way.”